 Yes, we can do evil things and reckless things, but we do it out of brokenness and longing.
 This I believe.
 I believe that we are, at our very core, profoundly innocent and childlike, and we err only when we lose touch with our sincerest longings and become mired in illusions about what will make us feel enough.
 And I believe that everywhere there is darkness in the world is merely the external reflection of where we are starved for the light of awareness, which looks a lot like love.

 Maybe this is naive, romanticized, simplistic.
 I stand by it all the same.
-There’s no one on God’s lush, green earth that does not want to be accepted, understood, seen, and loved for what it seen.
+There’s no one out there that does not want to be accepted, understood, seen, and loved for what it seen.
 And so much of my life has been spent blindly grasping for this from others by trying to become more successful, more worthy, more enough.

 But I’ve had enough of trying to be enough.
 I’d rather start trying to be the one to give love.
 If we’re all hungry for scraps of affection from each other, who’s going to be the one to give the nourishment, to offer this sustenance?

-So I’ve prayed this year.
+So I’ve prayed this year—an unexpectedly life-altering practice.
 I’ve prayed repeatedly and sincerely to become more loving.
 To open my heart so I can more easily extend forgiveness, kindness, acceptance.
 And I’ve learned firsthand the dangerous truth of heartfelt prayer, which is that you get what you pray for—swiftly and without mercy.
-I prayed to become loving so life showered me with circumstances that made it even harder to be tender and accepting.
+I prayed to become loving so naturally, life showered me with circumstances that made it that much harder to summon my reserves of tenderness.

-I still come back to this refrain when I can: may I become someone who makes others feel like they can be themselves.
+Has it worked?
+I like to think it has.
+I feel a greater depth to my capacity to love, feel more generous with my affections, and I feel more willing to love first.
+And I still come back to this refrain when I can: may I become someone who makes others feel like they can be themselves.
 May I become someone who is a living example of how to be supportive of the wildest dreams and aspirations of others.
 May I become the giver and not the seeker of love.
-For this feels like liberation.